ladamoroz/AI_Paths_search/README.md

 scenario2.pl contains A* and backtracking algorithms for situation when agent can percieve covid standing 1 cell away from infected cells.

-report.pdf contains impossible maps, description of used algorithms, and statistical comparison of algorithms in different scenarios.
+report.pdf contains impossible maps, description of used algorithms,PEAS characterization and statistical comparison of algorithms in different scenarios.

 ## Code testing
 To run code call main().